-It isn't just any reception area-- a hotel lobby is an important first impression that sets the tone for guests' visits, introducing the hotel's aesthetics from the first glance.
-From wall art to paint colors to flooring and beyond-- every design choice must be perfectly coordinated to tell your space's story without words.
+It isn't just any reception area—a hotel lobby is an important first impression that sets the tone for guests' visits, introducing the hotel's aesthetics.
+From wall art to paint colors to flooring and beyond, you must perfectly coordinate every design choice to tell your space's story without words.

 For this reason, it's easy to go all-out and run through your budget in no time.
 While it's worth adding a few extra bucks to your estimates, it's also important to stay within guidelines to ensure that the newly-curated or freshly-refreshed space is both feasible and beautiful.

-While truly timeless trends are few and far between, there are still design sensibilities that have stayed en vogue for longer than others.
-Look to the past and see what stuck around-- vintage style is currently "in" but high-traffic areas demand the durability of modern build quality and materials.
-Companies have been embracing Scandinavian slopes for ages, elaborating on the long-standing tradition of high-quality pieces with a modern flair.
-Similarly, mid-century modern may have a variety of distinct visuals, but its core tenets--such as hair-pin legs, knife edges, and affable mid-tone finishes--can be found throughout the years.
+While truly timeless trends are few and far between, some design sensibilities have stayed en vogue for longer than others.
+Look to the past and see what stuck around—vintage style is currently "in," but high-traffic areas demand the durability of modern build quality and materials.

 When in doubt, embrace simplicity.
-Clean lines will always stay chic and simple angles aren't going anywhere.
-Simple shapes and basic builds allow less expensive, easier-to-replace décor to shine, making a space facelift easier to execute and less weighty on the wallet.
-Select high quality pieces to ensure that your furniture will stand up to even more years of use.
+Clean lines will always stay chic, and simple angles aren't going anywhere.
+Simple shapes and basic builds allow less expensive, easier-to-replace décor to shine, making a design face-lift easier to execute and less weighty on the wallet.
+Select high-quality pieces to ensure your furniture will stand up to even more years of use.

 Durability by Design

-It's true-- some materials are better suited to high traffic areas than others.
-By their nature, hotels see high turnover and necessitate rigorous, quick, and intensive cleaning, but this extends beyond guest rooms.
-Lobby furniture--from couches to countertops--have the same demands.
-Naturally scratch and stain-resistant high-pressure laminate is an ideal alternative to veneers or costly wood solids, pairing perfectly with high-quality upholsteries that have been tested, treated, and certified to stand up to rigorous use.
+Some materials are better suited to heavy traffic areas than others.
+By their nature, hotels see high turnover and necessitate rigorous, quick, and intensive cleaning beyond guest rooms.
+Lobby furniture—from couches to countertops—faces the same demands.
+Scratch and stain-resistant high-pressure laminate is an ideal alternative to veneers or costly wood solids, pairing perfectly with high-quality upholsteries that have been tested, treated, and certified to stand up to rigorous use.

-While it's ideal to mix-and-match collections to avoid a static, boring look, it's also worth pursuing lines and brands that have a wide variety of pieces.
-Maintaining cohesion can go beyond the entryway; coordinating benches and storage in a hallway can keep the hotel's vision clear throughout the entire building, even if every piece isn't necessary in the lobby.
+While it's ideal to mix-and-match collections to avoid a static, boring look, it's also worth pursuing lines and brands with a wide variety of pieces.
+Maintaining cohesion can go beyond the entryway; coordinating benches and storage in a hallway can keep the hotel's vision clear beyond the lobby and throughout the building.

 For a quick update and change of pace, there's nothing easier than switching up the lobby's layout.
-Modular, reconfigurable collections are designed to be rearranged over and over again, coming together in endless configurations while maintaining cohesion in casual seating and waiting areas.
+Modular, reconfigurable collections are designed to be rearranged repeatedly, coming together in endless configurations while maintaining cohesion in casual seating and waiting areas.
 Keeping up with consistent finishes and upholstery will further enhance flexibility, giving you the option to move any of your pieces all around the space.

 The Bare Necessities

-While seating areas, lobby bars, and business centers might put the "fun" in "functional spaces," there are still reception mainstays that need to be cohesive, durable, and ready for long, hard hours of work.
-Every single guest will inevitably step up to the front desk at least once during their stay, filling out paperwork, setting down luggage, and knocking into corners during chaotic check-in and check-out times.
+While seating areas, lobby bars, and business centers might put the "fun" in "functional spaces," you still need reception mainstays that need to be cohesive, durable, and ready for long, hard hours of work.
+Every guest will inevitably step up to the front desk at least once during their stay, filling out paperwork, setting down luggage, and knocking into corners during chaotic check-in and checkout times.
 A well-made reception desk is worth the splurge.
 Look for a few must-have features to ensure both guest and employee comfort:

-While desking and files are important, it's important to consider office chairs rated for 24 hour use in order to accommodate every shift from early AM through audit.
-Furthermore, consider employees beyond the front desk agents and ensure that security stations and some valet checkpoints are outfitted with the right furniture to stay safe, comfortable, and content on the job.
+While desks and files are important, consider office chairs rated for 24-hour use to accommodate every shift from early morning to overnight.
+Furthermore, remember employees beyond the front desk agents, and ensure that security stations and valet checkpoints are outfitted with the right furniture to stay safe, comfortable, and content on the job.